The Evolution of the IT Decision-Maker: How Training Views Have Changed Over the Last Decade

 It’s a simple question that often doesn’t have a simple answer.
 Many of us, no matter the industry, spend part of our workday wondering or worrying about the opinions of a supervisor.

 Do your opinions align?
 What about your goals?

 If only there was a way to see their thoughts…

 Well, now you can.
 The recent release of our 2019 IT Skills and Salary Report marks the 12th straight year we’ve surveyed all ranges of IT professionals, from managers to staff, on everything from IT certifications to job satisfaction.

 Having analyzed more than a decade of data, we uncovered some noteworthy trends, especially when it comes to the opinions of IT decision-makers.
 Training is an area of particular passion, eliciting some of the most honest and reverberating opinions in the history of our report.

 Viewpoints have shifted since our inaugural report in 2008.
-When we started our survey, many in the tech industry considered training an expense rather than an investment.
-Today, decision-makers better appreciate the need for training even as IT budgets have gradually dwindled.
+When we started our survey, many in the tech industry considered training was a luxury, not a necessity.
+Today, decision-makers better appreciate the need for training even as IT budgets have compressed.

 So how do your training views compare to those of your boss?
 Let’s find out.

 Despite the budgetary challenges, the value of training and certification remain high according to this year’s IT Skills and Salary Report.
 Over 90% of global IT decision-makers say that certified employees provide added value above and beyond the cost of certification.
 In 2011, 21% of decision-makers reported “no change” in the effectiveness of staff after certification.
 Even hiring managers were de-emphasizing the importance of certifications in 2011 with less than 10% viewing them as “very important.”

 This could be due to a number of reasons.
 Technology didn’t change as quickly as it does now, so employees could adapt more quickly to tech upgrades in the workplace.